komuw/naz/documentation/SMPP.md

 #### 2.9 SMPP Timers
 It is recommended that each SMPP session be managed using configurable timers on both the ESME and SMSC communicating.
 (See section 7.2 of spec document.)
 **NB:** For first draft we will only support `enquire_link_timer` on it's expiration we will send an `enquire_link` request to SMSC.
-This timer specifies the time lapse allowed between operations after which an SMPP entity should interrogate whether it’s peer still has an active session.
+This timer specifies the time lapse allowed between operations after which an SMPP entity should interrogate whether it's peer still has an active session.

 #### 2.10 Message Modes